PalestineHealthHub/PSmedlib/resources/conflict_dynamics.md

 - [Non-violence as respect for all suffering: Thoughts inspired by Eyad El Sarraj](no-link) _2016_ published in _Psychoanal.
 Cult.
 Soc._
 - [Is the Violence of Tag Mehir a State Crime?](no-link) _2016_ published in _Br.
 J. Criminol._
 - [Soldiers Perpetrating or Witnessing Acts of Humiliation: A Community-Based Random Sample Study Design](no-link) _2016_ published in _Peace Confl._
+- [(In)justice and the experience of civilian survivors of armed conflict: Case studies from Palestine (Gaza), Iraq and Syria.DP - No Year Specified](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc1&AN=2017-51410-056) _2016_ published in _Dissertation Abstracts International Section C: Worldwide_

 ### 2015
 - [Group treatment for survivors of torture and severe violence: A literature review](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?holding=inleurlib_fft&cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=27857004) _2015_ published in _Torture_